railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_place.rst

    *Creating an analytic journal.*

 To define your analytic journals, use the menu :menuselection:`Financial Management --> Configuration --> Journal --> Analytic Journal Definition`.

 It's easy to create an analytic journal.
-Just give it a  *Name* , a  *Code*  and a  *Type* .
+Just give it a :guilabel:`Name`, a :guilabel:`Code` and a :guilabel:`Type`.
 The types available are:

 * \ ``Sales``\  , for sales to customers and for credit notes,